lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.16.8
+- Removed infantry upgrades from robotic troop techs
+- Better aligned the repeatable techs with XL's tech tree
+- Fixed some repeatable techs' components so they refer to the right things

 ### v1.16.7
 - Updated for 1.1.6.7 beta (recommended)